cBournhonesque/lightyear/NOTES.md

 TODO:
 - why are we sending so many packets from the server? is the ping manager not working?
+  CHECK THE TRANSPORT LOGS, NOT MESSAGE MANAGER.
+WE SEND WAY MORE ON TRANSPORT!

 # Inputs
 - client connects to to server